Battle of Corregidor: Gibraltar of the East

 Corregidor, named Fort Mills, was the largest of four fortified islands protecting the mouth of Manila Bay and had been fortified prior to World War I with powerful coastal artillery.
 Some 4 mi long and 1.5 mi across at its head, the tadpole-shaped island was 3.5 mi from Bataan.
 Its widest and elevated area, known as Topside, held most of the fort's fifty-six coastal defense guns and mortars, and twenty-eight 3-inch antiaircraft guns, besides the three-story "Mile-Long Barracks."
 Middleside was a small plateau containing battery positions as well as barracks.
 Bottomside was the lower area, where a dock area and the civilian town of San Jose were located, besides the controlled-mine complex.
-Americans called it "The Rock" or even the "Gibraltar of the East", comparing it to the fortress that guards the entrance to the Mediterranean Sea between Europe and Africa.
+Americans called it "The Rock", "Fortress Corregidor" or even the "Gibraltar of the East", comparing it to the fortress that guards the entrance to the Mediterranean Sea between Europe and Africa.

 The tunnel system under Malinta Hill was the most extensive construction on Corregidor.
 It contained a main east–west passage 1400 ft long and 30 ft wide, with 25 lateral passages, each about 400 ft long, which branched out at regular intervals from each side of the main passage.
 A separate system of tunnels north of this housed the underground hospital with 12 laterals of its own.
 The facility could be reached either through the main tunnel or by a separate outside entrance on the north side of Malinta Hill.
 The Navy tunnel system was located south of the quartermaster area that extended south of Lateral 8.
 Petrol was stored near the west entrance, while General MacArthur's headquarters was located in Lateral 3, next to General George Moore's headquarters in Lateral 2, and President Quezon's quarters next to the east entrance.
 Reinforced with concrete walls, floors, and overhead arches, it also had blowers to furnish fresh air and an electric trolley along the east–west passage.